rustinphares/pdf2htmlEXwiki/FAQ.md

  - Make sure you have installed all required packages (and headers)
  - Make sure poppler has been compiled with --enable-xpdf-headers
+   - Especially when you see something about goo/GooString.h
  - Make sure C++11 is supported by your compiler

 ## Why there is no image generated?